iansinnott/how-the-web-works/README.md

 ## Tools

+**NOTE:** This section recommends the tools you should have installed on your computer and assumes a Unix (Mac or Linux) environment.
+Windows users may not have access to some of these tools by default.

 * `curl` (already installed)
 * `python` (already installed)
 * HTTPie (https://github.com/jkbrzt/httpie)
-  * On a mac just `brew update && brew install httpie`
+  * On a Mac just `brew update && brew install httpie`
 * Node v5 or above and NPM v3 or above (https://nodejs.org/en/)

 ## Basic Example